w3c/mediacapture-image/ptz-explainer.md

    and scoop them later on.
 To mitigate this, the browser could reset pan, tilt, and zoom settings to a default value each time a media session starts.

+1. Websites could share pan, tilt, and zoom real-time values during a media session.
+A way of mitigating this would be to allow only one top-level browsing context at a time to access and control camera PTZ.

 ## History bits

 The current MediaStream Image Capture API already defines the `zoom` media track